HelenRomina/HelenRomina/README.md

 </picture>

 - 👋 Hi, I’m @HelenRomina
-- 👀 I’m interested in Front-end and data analytics.
+- 👀 I’m interested in Front-end and back-end.
 - 🌱 I’m currently learning and doing some projects in languages such as javascript.
 - 💞️ I’m looking to collaborate on a project.
 - 📫 How to reach me: